SC Bastia: Supporters

 Bastia has a large number of supporters among Corsicans, and their supporters frequently display elements of Corsican nationalism, such as the frequent use of the local language and symbols, and support for the island's independence.
 The fans are known as the Turchini, meaning "Blues" in Corsican.

 The fans have a rivalry with most mainland supporters, however, their most fierce rivals are Nice with whom they contest the Derby de la Mediterranée, although the derby can also refer to rivalries with Marseille and Monaco.
 They also have a rivalry with Parisian club PSG due to political tensions between the capital and Corsica.

 The other large rivalry is the Corsican derby with fellow islanders AC Ajaccio, and to a lesser extent Gazélec Ajaccio, with whom they compete over the dominance of the island.

+Friendships

+Since 2004, the Bastia ultras have maintained a relationship of friendship and respect with the Nuova Guardia, the historic Torres ultras group.